-Guests can visit organic farms and local cottage industries an witness the production of the famous Bhumtang butter, Gouda and Emmental cheese.
+Guests can visit organic farms and local cottage industries and witness the production of the famous Bhumtang butter, as well as Gouda and Emmental cheeses.
 The region also produces honey and a variety of fruit spirits and brandies.
 The four valleys that comprise Bumthang are home to no less than 29 temples and monasteries, a museum and art and painting studios, making this an interesting area to visit.

 Photos courtesy of Amankora Bumthang

 Location: Amankora Bumthang is located in the town of Jakar in the Choekhor Valley, one of the four valleys that comprise the Bumthang area, collectively known as the Bumthang Valley.
 It is a 10 hour drive from Paro.

 Rooms: There are 16 suites, located in four blocks, all with a combined lounge and bedroom plus a large bathroom.
 Suites also feature a wood-burning stove, perfect for cooler days.